 Battling Student Loan Interest

 Unfortunately, student loan interest is a reality in all student loans.
-It is how lenders and the federal government make money on the student loans.
+It is how lenders and the federal government make money on student loans.

 Payments targeting the principal balance